asmelashteka/twitteradvancedsearch/README.md

 $ python advancedsearch.py -any \$AAPL -s 2016-07-01 -u 2016-08-02
 ```

-## Retrieving in Chronological order
+## Retrieving in chronological order

 If you want to retrieve tweets in chronological order from past to recent.
 Supply the `--daily` flag.